 Matt Dodrill came to Wilshire in August 2017 from First Baptist Church in Martinsville, VA, where he served as Associate Pastor for Family Ministries and Education.
 He received his Bachelor of Arts degree from Calvin College, where he majored in philosophy and religion while playing on the baseball team.
 He then earned his Master of Divinity degree from Duke Divinity School, where he also received a certificate in Baptist studies.
 While at Duke, he served as Youth Minister at First Baptist Church in South Boston, VA, and was active in prison ministry.
-He’s married to Abigail, with whom he shares the privilege of caring for their identical twin daughters, Paisley and Adeline.
-Their third child is due in November of 2017.
+He’s married to Abigail, with whom he shares the privilege of caring for their identical twin daughters, Paisley and Adeline, and their infant son Silas.